alv2017/POS--Transactions--Processing/README.md

 is expected to run once a day, to scan the database table above, and to produce a csv file with sales grouped by store.

-**Output fields**: Date, StoreID, TotalItems, TotalAmount, TotalReceipts.
+**Output fields**: StoreID, TotalItems, TotalAmount, TotalReceipts.
+At the moment the Date field is not presented in the report, however the names of the csv reports will be contain the reporting date.
+(I'm going to fix this problem soon.)

 **Comment**: In order to run the script on a daily basis we need to create a CRON job.
 Currently it has to be run on the next day after actual reporting day.
 For example